-Police didn’t agree and charged Cherry, who is now 67, with two felonies, first-degree reckless endangerment and second-degree criminal mischief, along with a misdemeanor, second-degree menacing.
+Police didn’t agree and charged Cherry, now 67, with felony first-degree reckless endangerment and second-degree criminal mischief, along with a misdemeanor, second-degree menacing.

 Three months later, District Attorney Michael J. Violante decided to reduce the felonies to misdemeanors, and Cherry received an adjournment in contemplation of dismissal.